-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Adding push notifications, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Adding push notifications, part of Building Windows Phone 8 Apps with Azure.

 …Alright, in order to connect our Windows Phone app 2 notification services.…The first thing we need to do is to create an HTTP notification channel.…So we're going to do that here…in app.xaml.cs after our mobile services client.…We're going to create another public static.…In this case it's going to be public static HttpNotificationChannel.…And we're going to call it CurrentChannel, and we're going to go…resolve our notification channel to…Microsoft.phone.notification, and then, we're going to go…ahead and make a get on a private set in this property.…